IBM/aspera-cli/README.md

 Options values can be displayed for a given command by providing the `--show-config` option: `ascli node --show-config`

+Parameters are typically designed as options if:

+- it is a mandatory parameters that would benefit from being set in a config file or environment variable
+- it is optional

-#### Positional Values
+#### Positional Arguments

-Positional Values are typically mandatory values for a command, such as entity creation data.
+Positional Arguments are typically mandatory values for a command, such as entity creation data.

-If a Positional Values begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended)), or use the `--` separator (see above).
+It could also be designed as an option, but since it is mandatory and typically creation parameters need not be set in a configuration file, then it is better to use a positional argument, and not define specific options.

-The advantages of using a positional value instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.
+The advantages of using a positional argument instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.

 The disadvantage is that it is not possible to define a default value in a config file or environment variable like for options.
 Nevertheless, [Extended Values](#extended) syntax is supported, so it is possible to retrieve a value from the config file or environment variable.

+If a Positional Arguments begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended)), or use the `--` separator (see above).

+Very few positional arguments are optional, they are located at the end of the command line.

 ### Interactive Input

 Some options and parameters are mandatory and other optional.
 By default, `ascli` will ask for missing mandatory options or parameters for interactive execution.

 The behavior can be controlled with:

-- --interactive=&lt;yes|no&gt; (default=yes if STDIN is a terminal, else no)
+- `--interactive=<yes|no>` (default=yes if STDIN is a terminal, else no)
   - yes : missing mandatory parameters/options are asked to the user
   - no : missing mandatory parameters/options raise an error message
-- --ask-options=&lt;yes|no&gt; (default=no)
+- `--ask-options=<yes|no>` (default=no)
   - optional parameters/options are asked to user

 ### Output